Kong/insomnia-docs/docs/insomnia/pre-request-script.md

 category-url: requests-and-responses
 ---

-The pre-request script feature is allowed to be executed before sending a request.
-In script, some tasks can be executed.
+The pre-request script feature allows users to execute tasks before a request is sent.

-For example, manipulating environment variables, manipulating the active request or sending requests.
+This applies for example to cases where you might need:

+- Manipulate environment variables, authentication, ...
+- Manipulate the contents a given request
+- Send other requests before that will provide data you need to run a given request

-## Migration from existing Scripts
+## Migrating from Postman pre-request scripts

-Pre-request scripts from Postman should just work in Insomnia.
-But there are still several differences should be taken care:
+Pre-request scripts exported from Postman should also work when imported into Insomnia.

+There are some differences to be aware about:

-- Top level await is allowed.
+- Top level awaits are allowed.
 - Global environment `insomnia.globals` and iteration data `insomnia.iterationData` are not supported yet.
 - `CollectionVariables` is mapped to `baseEnvironment` in Insomnia.
 - Deprecated `postman` interfaces are not supported yet, such as `postman.setEnvironmentVariable`.